 Corporate to Personal

 Seamless keeps their contract terms behind close doors (or non-disclosure agreements), and the rates vary by restaurant.
 What rate goes to what restaurant is not clear.
 This incredible lack of transparency shortchange restaurants as they cannot explore their options fully.
-I also hinders an efficient marketplace.
+It also hinders an efficient marketplace.
 It gives restaurant owners little room to compare not only Seamless to its direct competitors but also to online ordering systems that functions exclusively on a restaurant’s website.
 Restaurants cede also incredible freedom to Seamless to use their proprietary brand content.
+The biggest drawback, however, is that restaurants cannot offer different pricing for menu items on Seamless than their regular menu.
+This prevents restaurants from offsetting Seamless’ cut of a delivery order and shrinks margins.

 The future will probably move from online ordering to mobile ordering and both Seamless and Grubhub have mobile apps.
 These aggressive expansions go with their general strategy: to control as many of the key online restaurant resources as possible, such as menu sites.
 Mobile ordering however presents the biggest threat to restaurants who opt out of Seamless and Grubhub.